 An IPM approach is required to deal with PCN.
-Select resistant or tolerant cultivars (see the Potato Variety Database on the AHDB website).
+Select resistant or tolerant cultivars.
 Use PCN-free certified seed (in seed crops or potatoes for export).
 Limit the movement of soil.
 Control volunteer potatoes.
 Extend rotations (to at least 8 years).
 In the absence of the crop, nematode numbers will gradually decline.